hfabian-G/SpecFlowApiCaseGenerator/README.md

 - Optional Basic Authentication support
 - Clean, tabulated output format
 - Automatic property validation generation

-## Usage
-1. Enter the base URL and endpoint of your API
-2. Add Basic Authentication if required
-3. Click Generate to create SpecFlow scenarios
-4. Copy the generated output directly into your test files

 ## Technical Details
 Built with SvelteKit and TailwindCSS.